 When I look back on my almost three decades at Booz Allen, I know my mentors played a significant role in my success.
 These days the tables have turned, and I’m happy to pass along my mentors’ wisdom to junior employees, even adding some of my own advice for good measure.

 Don Padgett is a leader in Booz Allen’s technology business, currently focused on supporting the Departments of Homeland Security, Justice, and Transportation.
-With more than 30 years of experience providing management and technology services to the public sector, he helps clients achieve organizational and mission success through strategic use of business process and technology.
+With more than 30 years of experience providing management and technology services to the public sector, he helps clients achieve organizational and mission success through the strategic use of business process and technology.

 His expertise includes: